venikman/FPF/FPF-Spec.md

   * `F.9` (cross-context alignment discipline)
   * `F.15` (conceptual harness and regression framing)
   * `G.11` (refresh/decay orchestration principles, where applicable)
-* **Constrains:**

-  * Admission and refresh decisions for patterns intended for the canonical corpus
-  * Any editorial process that treats Conformance Checklists as enforceable contracts

 ### E.19:End